 - Give back to the community- Hiring interns not only helps students in your community get started, it enhances the local workforce as a whole and creates more visibility for your organization.

 - Take on creative and advanced projects- Interns often bring enthusiasm, positive energy, and a new perspective while increasing your bandwidth for new projects.

 Requirements to host an intern:

-Be able to hire an intern full-time at (at least) minimum wage for 8-10 weeks in a project-based internship
+- Be able to hire an intern full-time at (at least) minimum wage for 8-10 weeks (mid-June through late-August, varies by employer)

-Have the office/floor space to house an intern
+- Have the office/floor/work space to house an intern

 Clatsop WORKS takes care of…